From Palliative Care Australia Stories about living, dying and Palliative Care

 A commitment of $2 million recurrent funding from the NSW Government has brought a new hospice for people over the age of 18 one step closer to fruition, according to Bear Cottage nursing unit manager Narelle Martin.

 HammondCare’s executive chef, Peter Morgan-Jones, shares his recipe for watermelon, lime and mint foam, which is suitable for people on smooth, pureed diets and those who can eat thickened fluids.

 5 April 2017

 HammondCare’s executive chef, Peter Morgan-Jones, shares his recipe for yoghurt cubes, which can be eaten by hand and are suitable for people on regular, soft, minced and pureed diets.

 27 March 2017

 Enrolments open today for a free, web-based course that allows people of all ages to learn about death and dying, and engage in supportive discussion.
 Dying2Learn is the second Massive Open Online Course (MOOC) to be offered by online palliative care resource CareSearch.
-The five-week course, which starts on 3 April, will have the same content as the Dying2Learn MOOC offered in the middle of last year.

 24 March 2017